Cain’s rash decisions and behavior destroy any hope of spiritual renewal or pathway.

 Yet, Cain is the perpetrator, not the protector, and Cain knows that Abel lies in a field, probably hidden under some brush.
 How disingenuous can anyone be?
 With this last statement of bravado, the many sins of Cain lay bare, both of commission—of attitudes, motives, and actions—and omission, which includes the genuine love for God, love for his brother, and a willingness to be honest with himself, to confess.
 Cain chooses a worldly standard and concocts his irresponsible answer.

-Confession proves our responsibility and provides the opportunity for change that leads to repentance.
+Confession proves the attribute of responsibility.
+Responsibility provides the opportunity for change or repentance.
 If the deed is not out in the open, confessed, how can anything be done to address the issue?
 Being honest with oneself is good.
 Taking responsibility for improper actions, confession thus becomes a powerful enlightenment principle within the Way, for it initiates a positive rebuilding of the soul.
 Confession allows avenues through which the spirit of God works, whether seen or unseen.
 These works are often accomplished in the silent places of the soul.*

 *Unconscious Growth